VelislavKarastoychev/euriklis-validator/README.md

 const validator = require('@euriklis/validator');
 ```
 # Usage:
 The library @euriklis/validator is created for conditional testing and allows to the user to creates compositions of checking criteria and to obtain the logical result of these tests.
-If for example we have an user, a registration protocol and database the validator may test if the registration criteria are fulfilled:
+If for example we have an user, a registration protocol and database, the validator may test if the registration criteria are fulfilled:
 ```js
 const user = {
     username: 'Harris',